ARTES 7 EDRS Overview

 Despite the present telecommunication capabilities, there are still a number of limitations that delay the delivery of time-critical data to users.
 With the implementation of the joint ESA/European Commission Copernicus programme, it is estimated that European space telecommunication infrastructure will need to transmit 6 terabytes of data every day from space to ground.

-Our present telecom infrastructure is challenged to deliver such large data quantities without signficant delays, and conventional means of communication may not be sufficient to satisfy the quality of service required by users of Earth observation data.
+Our present telecom infrastructure is challenged to deliver such large data quantities without significant delays, and conventional means of communication may not be sufficient to satisfy the quality of service required by users of Earth observation data.
 In addition, Europe currently relies on the availability of non-European ground station antennas to receive data from Earth observation satellites.
 This poses a potential threat to the strategic independence of Europe, as these crucial space assets may effectively not be under European control.
 EDRS offers a solution to these issues.

 EDRS overview (click to enlarge)